wso2/esb-connectors/stripe/stripe-integrated-scenarios/README.txt

 		- Files:	(a) Proxy - <Stripe_Connector_Home>/stripe-integrated-scenarios/src/scenarios/Subscription Updates/Case 001/proxy/stripe_changeSubscriptionsWithUpdates.xml

-		- Request Parameters:	(a) stripeCreatedTime - provide a valid date and time in the format of 'dd-MM-yyyy HH:mm X' (e.g:- 25-02-2015 08:00 +05:30).
-This date and time will be used to return values where the created field is after or equal to this timestamp.
+		- Request Parameters: No special parameters required.

-		- Special Notes: (a) In order to start this case, as a prerequisite, one or more customers' current subscription plan should be changed (updated) to a different plan as an offline process to let this case track the subscription updates.
+		- Special Notes: (a) In order to start this case, as a pre-requisite, one or more customers' current subscription plan should be changed (updated) to a different plan as an offline process to let this case track the subscription updates.
+						 (b) Please note that for one customer there can only be one change/update to his subscription in any given day.
+The behaviour of the scenario is not guaranteed otherwise.